-And it's the story of this friendship that takes up the rest of the book, along with two sequels yet to be released in English.
+And it's the story of this friendship that takes up the rest of the book, along with three sequels.
 It's a long story of rivalry and competition between the two girls, their families, the boys who desire them and different ways of life.
 Lila (or Lina, as Elena calls her) is a top student when they're kids but she's taken out of school to work in her father's shoe business.
 Lena, always a good student but second to Lila, shines when her talented friend is out of the picture but Lila studies on her own, still outpacing her friend.
 As they enter their teen years, Lila starts to attract attention from boys, attention that will inject drama and lead to life-altering decisions.
 Elena narrates the story, imagining or speculating about the often enigmatic Lila.
 Reading My Brilliant Friend, I always felt like the overly straightforward "then this happened, then this happened" style was concealing something else, a second narrative hidden in the first, which is Lila's real story, a story that Elena only sees and understands from the corner of her eye.

 After Lila leaves school, for example, Elena imagines Lila having a sort of grand time working in the shoe shop, teaching herself English to outshine Elena, but sometimes I started to wonder about that.
 After all, shoemaking was considered a low-status profession, and it was to this that she's consigned while Elena pursues a formal education and does well, too.
 Elena starts to wonder the same thing: